rmholmes/rmholmes.github.io/_pages/projects.md

 oceans.
 In November and December 2014 I participated in a research cruise aboard the R/V Oceanus organised by Jim Moum from Oregon State University who's aims included measuring abyssal mixing in the eastern equatorial Pacific.
-Our measurements, recently published in Geophysical Research Letters (Holmes et. al. (2016) Evidence for Seafloor-Intensified Mixing by Surface-Generated Equatorial Waves), revealed intense mixing located near the seafloor over a region of smooth topography near the equator.
+Our measurements, published in Geophysical Research Letters (Holmes et. al. (2016) Evidence for Seafloor-Intensified Mixing by Surface-Generated Equatorial Waves), revealed intense mixing located near the seafloor over a region of smooth topography near the equator.
 These measurements are unique